DanielMichalski/intellij-idea-swing-creator/README.md

 IntelliJ IDEA Swing Creator
 ---------------------------------------------

-This project is an example showing how to use IntelliJ IDEA Swing creator
+This project is a short example how to use IntelliJ IDEA Swing creator

 Video